Last updated on July 26, 2022 at 06:43 pm

 Frontline workers are often also called deskless workers or non-desk workers.
-These employees are anyone that doesn’t sit behind a desk or in a traditional office setting to do their job.
-Remote workers are often deskbound employees, but can be confused for a deskless or frontline employee.
+They are anyone that doesn’t sit behind a desk or in an office to do their job.
+Remote workers are often deskbound employees but can be confused for a deskless or frontline employees.

-Deskless employees are the lifeblood of every organization they work for.
-They are on the front lines of these companies and carry out the daily operational tasks necessary for companies to make money.
-In hospitality, including restaurants, hotels, and casinos, they are literally the individuals who deal face-to-face with your customers.
+Deskless employees are the lifeblood of every company.
+They are on the front lines and carry out the daily operational tasks necessary for companies to make money.
+In hospitality, including restaurants, hotels, and casinos, they interact face-to-face with your customers.
 In manufacturing and logistics, they are the ones that make your product and get it where it needs to go.
 And in healthcare, they are the ones taking care of your patients and responsible for the patient experience.

 During the COVID-19 pandemic, frontline workers started to be called essential workers because their work is so instrumental in running a business and providing necessary goods and services to the public.

 Another key challenge is that frontline employees are rarely understood by corporate.
 This means messages aren’t targeted or customized for the needs of the frontline worker.
-And without a channel of communication to reach them, most internal communication teams feel stuck.
+And without a channel to reach them, most internal comms teams feel stuck.

 How to Reach Deskless Employees

-Companies must invest in mobile communication technology to effectively communicate with and engage frontline workers.
-Embracing mobile technology and a Bring Your Own Device (BYOD) policy enables organizations to meet employees where they are and gives employees the flexibility to access communication when they need it.
-And with Smartphone ownership being at a staggering 81% (Marketing Charts), this is a great way to reach the majority of your employees regardless of their age, location, socioeconomic status, etc.
+Companies must invest in mobile communication technology to effectively engage and communicate with frontline workers.
+Embracing mobile technology and a Bring Your Own Device (BYOD) policy enables companies to meet employees where they are.
+It also gives employees the flexibility to access information when they need it.
+And with Smartphone ownership in the US being at a staggering 97% (Pew Research), this is a great way to reach the majority of your employees.

 We also recommend using an employee survey.
-Asking your frontline teams what information and resources they need and how they want to receive them is key to making sure you are providing the right solution.
-It’s possible that your corporate, desk-bound staff won’t need the same tool or information, but that’s okay.
-We recommend maintaining a multichannel approach to communication.
-This will make sure you reach employees on their preferred channel and that no critical communications are missed.
+Asking your frontline teams what information and resources they need and how they want to receive them is key to making sure you provide the right solution.
+It’s possible that your corporate, desk-bound staff won’t need the same tool, but that’s okay.
+We recommend maintaining a multi-channel approach.
+This will make sure you reach employees on their preferred channel and that no critical messages are missed.

 Best Communication Tools for Frontline Workers

-theEMPLOYEEapp is a mobile communication app built specifically for organizations with a large deskless workforce.
-We were created by comms and HR professionals who understand the challenges organizations face in reaching this key group and why it’s so important to have a strong mobile internal communications strategy.
+theEMPLOYEEapp is a mobile communications app built specifically for companies with a large deskless workforce.
+We were created by comms and HR professionals who understand the challenges companies face in reaching this key group and why it’s so important to have a strong mobile internal communications strategy.